datacarpentry/image-processing/_episodes/05-blurring.md

 ![Cat image](../fig/05-cat-snap.jpg)

-Now, zoom in on the area of the cat's eye, as shown in the left image below.
+Now, zoom in on the area of the cat's eye, as shown in the left-hand image below.
 When we apply a averaging blur filter, we consider each pixel in the image, one at a time.
 In this example, the pixel we are applying the filter to is highlighted in red, as shown in the right-hand image.

 ![Cat eye pixels](../fig/05-cat-eye-pixels.jpg)